 The practical side

-I run a small shop on Etsy with printable kakeibo journals and planners built on the traditional four-category structure.
-I maintain a free Notion template that I use for my own daily log.
-And I send a short essay once a week through Substack, free, on money and attention.
+I run a small shop on Etsy with printable kakeibo journals and quarterly audit workflows.
+I publish downloadable templates and PDF workflows on Gumroad, from $9 trackers to a $97 annual operating system.
+And I send one short essay on the first Sunday of every month through Substack, free, on money and attention.

-Everything on Mindful Yen exists downstream of one belief: that the slow, written practice my grandmother kept for fifty years has more to teach the rest of the world than most of us have noticed.
+Everything on Mindful Yen exists downstream of one belief: that a slow, written household practice has more to teach the rest of the world than most of us have noticed.
 I am writing, slowly, to share it.

 Letters from Tokyo

-A short essay once a week on money, attention, and the small practices that shape a life.
+A short essay on money, attention, and the monthly money ritual.
+Delivered on the first Sunday of every month.
 Free on Substack.

 Subscribe →